tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 # Key Updates

 As with TLS 1.3, DTLS 1.3 implementations send a KeyUpdate message to indicate that they are updating their sending keys.
+In the base protocol, KeyUpdate is the only post-handshake message that creates a new application traffic epoch; other post-handshake messages are protected under the current application traffic epoch.
 As with other handshake messages with no built-in response, KeyUpdates MUST be acknowledged.
 In order to facilitate epoch reconstruction ({{reconstructing}}), implementations MUST NOT send records with the new keys or